Top 5 Incentive Compensation Management Challenges and Solutions

 Challenge #3 – Strategy

-While a perfect balance of simplicity and complexity is necessary to drive top-tier performance, you also need the correct KPIs that are aligned to strategic goals and can be measured accurately.
+While a perfect balance of simplicity and complexity is necessary to drive top-tier performance, you also need the correct KPIs that are aligned with strategic goals and can be measured accurately.
 Essentially, this can inspire your salesforce to achieve their goals.
-Using the same strategy without conducting periodic incentive plan health check the following year for determining and offering incentives wouldn’t be the right approach because it is important to check if you incentive plan is working well on all statistical performance benchmarks.
+Using the same strategy without conducting periodic incentive plan health checks the following year for determining and offering incentives wouldn’t be the right approach because it is important to check if your incentive plan is working well on all statistical performance benchmarks.

 Additionally, the market will shift and evolve, so a lack of changes in strategies can leave your incentive compensation plan outdated.
 Recycling the same strategy without looking for ways to improve it can cost you productivity.